tailorbrue/tailorbrue/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🌱 &nbsp; Major in Computer Vision.
+- 🌱 &nbsp; Exploring in Computer Vision tasks, supervised by [Prof. Shuaicheng Liu](www.liushuaicheng.org).
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Electronic Science and Technology of China.
+- 🎓 &nbsp; Undergraduate student in Electronic Science and Technology of China, majoring in Computer Science and Mathematics.

 <h3> 🛠 &nbsp;Tech Stack</h3>